Nitrogen cycle

 Soluble refractory nitrogen is the non-biodegradable element in nitrogen.
 Moreover, this part is already detected when it enters the station.

-On the other hand, the orders of magnitude of this nitrogen for a standard urban water are between 1.5 to 2.5 mg/liter.
+In addition, the orders of magnitude of this nitrogen for standard urban water are between 1.5 and 2.5 mg/litre.
 The hard or refractory particulate nitrogen has the same concentrations but it will be trapped in the sludge.

 In some cases, the order of hard soluble nitrogen may be more important.
-This is usually because of the sludge returns or a network with a long residence time.
+This is generally explained by returns from the sludge sector or a network with a long residence time.

 Among the technologies that impact the hard organic nitrogen rate, there are the backflows from thermal drying.